adrianyau/SQL-Final-Project/cleaning_data.md

 |22 oz  Bottle Infuser|
 |Android 17oz Stainless Steel Sport Bottle|

-***markdown cannot pick up the lead space, so the period '.' is a representation of the spacing
+Note: markdown cannot pick up the lead space, so the underscore '_' is a representation of the space in the original data.

 After: